June 28, 2023

 Viatical settlements are a specialized form of life settlements that are designed for medical patients with terminal illnesses.
 If a terminally ill patient can produce an affidavit signed by a doctor that says that the patient has two years at most to live, then the patient will most likely qualify for a viatical settlement.

 This type of settlement typically pays more than traditional life settlements because of the patient’s short life expectancy.
-The actual process of a viatical transaction is materially the same as for a traditional settlement.
+The actual process of a viatical transaction is materially the same as for a traditional life settlement.

 What are the tax implications of a life settlement?